Anjalitiwari99/AQI_Prediction_System/README.md

 This project was developed as a practical implementation of **Data Science and Machine Learning concepts**, covering data preprocessing, exploratory data analysis, visualization, model development, evaluation, and deployment.

-The project work also reflects practical learning gained through the **NIT Patna internship experience**.
+The project work also reflects practical learning gained through internship experience.

 ---